Szilard point: Origin of the term

 The term Szilard Point was coined in 1988 by Richard Smith (then assistant editor of British Medical Journal), and independently in 1990 by Daryl E. Chubin (then staff member at the Science, Education, and Transportation Program, Office of Technology Assessment, Congress of the United States) and Edward J. Hackett (then associate professor, Department of Science and Technology Studies, Rensselaer Polytechnic Institute).

 Szilard Point was named after physicist Leo Szilard, who in 1948 wrote a short story entitled “The Mark Gable Foundation.”
 The story was published in a collection of short stories entitled The Voice of the Dolphins in 1961.

 Szilard Point, Grant Proposals, and Peer Review

 Szilard Point (whether by name or by implication) has frequently been used in arguments against the practice of peer review in judging grant proposals.
 In 1984, Rostum Roy, a material scientist at Penn State University, used the following real-life example to illustrate the wastefulness of this system.

 The implicit use of Szilard Point

 The study of the bureaucratic factors retarding scientific progress, has become quite fashionable after 2000.
-Sadly, the term Szilard Point isn't mentioned in most such studies.
+The term Szilard Point is not mentioned in most such studies.